 There is a "role play" segment of the interview: The interviewer acts as a student who does not take responsibility for group project, how would I confront them.
 It was a little difficult for me to refer to the Doctor who interviewed me as a student.

-Students said the most difficult question asked at Western University of Health Sciences College of Osteopathic Medicine of the Pacific - Northwest discussed a variety of challenging topics including overcoming struggles, ethical dilemmas, advocating for others, and dealing with mistakes.
-Several responses mentioned an MMI format with nondisclosure requirements, indicating that the interview may have been structured as a Multiple Mini Interview where specifics cannot be disclosed.
+Students said most difficult question asked at Western University of Health Sciences College of Osteopathic Medicine of the Pacific - Northwest discussed Multiple Mini Interview (MMI) scenarios, including questions on personal challenges, ethical dilemmas, overcoming struggles, mistakes, patient care, and advocacy experiences.
+Respondents may have been subject to a nondisclosure agreement due to the nature of the MMI format where specific questions and scenarios cannot be disclosed.

 When did you advocate for someone?
 I've advocated for several causes (ie. environmental, political issues) but I've never directly advocated for one person, that was difficult for me to answer.